 We decided to catch our breath with only a short morning drive: up north to Shady Grove and back down along Rogue River on the Rogue-Umpqua Scenic Byway, around Table Mountain, and then via Goldhill to the quaint Jacksonville, where there was a small fair (and I believe half a dozen churches as parking on a Sunday proved quite a challenge…).

 Quady North, Jacksonville

-The tasting room of Quady North is located on 255 E California Street, where Sara expertly guided us though the tasting.
-We ended up purchasing bottles the 2012 Sam’s Valley Syrah, the 2013 Serenade Syrah, the 2014 GSM (our favourite red) and the refreshing 2016 Dry Rose, also a GSM blend.
+The tasting room of Quady North is located on 255 E California Street, where Sara expertly guided us through the tasting.
+We ended up purchasing bottles the 2012 Sam’s Valley Syrah, the 2013 Serenade Syrah, the 2014 GSM (our favorite red), and the refreshing 2016 Dry Rose, also a GSM blend.

 Common Block Brewing Company (Medford)

-We had 3 small (10″) pizzas: The Margerita (Romas, fresh basil, parmesan, garlic and olive oil), The Popeye (spinach, roasted red peppers, red onions, mushrooms, feta, parmesan, oregano, mozzarella, provolone, garlic and olive oil) and their award-winning Thai Chicken (roasted chicken, red onions, bean sprouts, carrot threads, cilantro, mozzarella, provolone and peanut sauce).
-Our eldest wanted to have the Pulled Pork Nachos (yellow corn chips, pulled pork, scallions, provolone and lightly smoked mozzarella cheese, but minus the pickled jalapeños, sour cream and diced roma tomatoes).
+We had 3 small (10″) pizzas: The Margarita (Romas, fresh basil, parmesan, garlic and olive oil), The Popeye (spinach, roasted red peppers, red onions, mushrooms, feta, parmesan, oregano, mozzarella, provolone, garlic and olive oil) and their award-winning Thai Chicken (roasted chicken, red onions, bean sprouts, carrot threads, cilantro, mozzarella, provolone and peanut sauce).
+Our eldest wanted to have the Pulled Pork Nachos (yellow corn chips, pulled pork, scallions, provolone and lightly smoked mozzarella cheese, but minus the pickled jalapeños, sour cream, and diced Roma tomatoes).
 He couldn’t even finish half of this appetizer…